rgleason/dashboard_tactics_pi/docs/developers/webview/README.md

 Can be annoying if new updates or fixes are installed.
 Anyway, really annoying for the developer.

-This is why you will find a separate _Reload()_ polling wait after the page load in _InstrJS_ class.
+This is why you will find a separate _Reload()_ polling wait after the page load in _InstruJS_ class.
 Annoying flickering follows but since the files are small, the delays are not excessive.
 Anyway, I could not find a way to clean the cache in _WebView_.

 ## WebView specific on Linux __WXGTK__